Fertilizer Industry News Roundup

 The past year has been a difficult, even disastrous one for Europe’s fertilizer producers.
 High natural gas prices have kept plants shuttered, with 70% of the continent’s ammonia production shut down at times.
 It remains uncertain how much of this will return to production this year, or indeed ever.

 Sulphur run-down lines are typically sized by referencing past projects and ‘rules of thumb’.
 Very little analysis is performed to identify the impacts of slope, fittings, valves, etc. It is critical to maintain an open vapour path from the condenser to the sealing device.
-CSI has observed problems in the field which appear to be caused by undersized run-down lines.
-CSI developed a method of predicting the liquid level in a run-down line that considers the most common elements.
-This was accomplished by building a full-scale model of a run-down line that evaluated pipe NPS, pipe slope, rod-out-cross elbows, rod-out cross elevation drops, and liquid viscosity.
-This article* presents the testing and development of the predictive method as well as the predictive method itself.
+CSI has observed problems in the field which appear to be caused by undersized run-down lines and has developed a method of predicting the liquid level in a run-down line that considers the most common elements.

 CO2 emission abatement strategies have become increasingly important as the world strives to combat global climate change.
-Mahin Rameshni and Stephen Santo of Rameshni & Associates Technology & Engineering (RATE USA) discuss carbon capture options available for sulphur recovery units.
+RATE discusses carbon capture options available for sulphur recovery units.

 The world has seen a number of hydrogen explosions in double absorption plants mostly in the intermediate absorption tower (IAT).
 To review this increase and to determine the causes, an International Hydrogen Safety Workgroup was formed including major acid plant contractors, major acid producers, and consultants in the sulphuric acid arena.
-Workgroup member Rick Davis of Davis & Associates Consulting explores some of the findings.
+Davis & Associates Consulting explores some of the findings.

 Last year attention was drawn to the potential for large scale decarbonisation to leave the world short of the key resources of sulphur, and hence sulphuric acid.
 But is there a global sulphur shortage on the distant horizon?